 Spring Break is one of the most popular times at Walt Disney World, but it is also still a ton of fun!
-The parks are usually open later, the characters are out and magic is amazing as always.
-The crowds can intimidate people, but you can definitely survive the crowds and still have an amazing time with your family.
+The parks are usually open later, the characters are out, and magic is amazing as always.
+The crowds can intimidate people, but you can definitely survive the crowds and still have a fantastic time with your family.
 Here are 10 tips for how to deal with the crazy spring break crowds:

 10 – Get to the parks early!

 One of the slowest times at the parks will as soon as the park opens.
 You will likely get an hour or two where the crowds are low to moderate as opposed to the crazy high crowd levels that will ensue later in the day.
 You will also get ahead of the lines for the buses and other Disney transportation by arriving before park opening, and you get to enjoy cooler temps.
 It is a win-win all the way around, even if it means that you don’t get to sleep in.
 It is worth it!
 You can nap later!